Does your lawn appear to have dead patches with pink or red fibres or little balls of pink fuzz running through them?

 Step 2: Apply a Fungicide

-The only fungicide available for amateur and home gardeners is called Bayer Garden Lawn Disease Control.
+The only fungicide available for amateur and home gardeners is called Provanto Lawn Disease Control.

 It does a pretty good job of killing and controlling Red Thread and Pink Patch.
 Especially when you catch it early.